Get the Facts About the COVID-19 Coronavirus Outbreak

 Why is the virus called coronavirus?

 According to the CDC, “coronaviruses derive their name from the fact that under electron microscopic examination, each virion is surrounded by a “corona,” or halo.
 This is due to the presence of viral spike peplomers emanating from each proteinaceous envelope.”

 This coronavirus is known as the novel coronavirus SARS-CoV-2.
 This new coronavirus is named COVID-19 because it is an acronym derived from stands for coronavirus disease of 2019.

 What is the recovery time for the coronavirus disease?

 The World Health Organization has found that for people with more mild symptoms of the coronavirus disease, their recovery time is roughly about two weeks.

 People who experienced more severe or critical symptoms of the coronavirus disease have a recovery rate within three to six weeks.

 What are the symptoms of COVID-19?

-The CDC Coronavirus resources have identified the following symptoms as potential COVID-19 coronavirus symptoms:
+The CDC has identified the following as possible COVID-19 symptoms: